What Are You?

 14. Interpret blood gas parameters.

-The anesthesia tech two must have operating room experience or hold a medical certificate as a Certified Nursing Assistant, Emergency Medical Technician, or other certificates that include some medical studies and exposure to the healthcare arena.
-Other areas of study would be anatomy and physiology, pharmacology, human biology, etc.
+An Anesthesia Technician II must have operating room experience or hold a medical certification such as Certified Nursing Assistant (CNA), Emergency Medical Technician (EMT), Medical Assistant, or another credential that includes formal medical education and exposure to the healthcare environment.
+Relevant coursework may include anatomy and physiology, pharmacology, human biology, and related subjects.

-The Certified Anesthesia Technician is a professional who passed the American Society of Anesthesia Technicians and Technologists exam.
+A Certified Anesthesia Technician (Cer.A.T.) or Certified Anesthesia Technologist is a healthcare professional who has successfully passed the American Society of Anesthesia Technicians and Technologists (ASATT) examination.
 ASATT certification is internationally recognized.
-In most cases, the holder of an ASATT certificate works one-on-one with an anesthesiologist and, CRNAs as they provide care.
+In most settings, a Cer.A.T. works closely with anesthesiologists, Anesthesia Residents, and Certified Registered Nurse Anesthetists (CRNAs) to support the delivery of anesthesia care.